-Winchester Student Union has long believed that we should treat the wonderful world around us with care and respect and that our global peers should be shown empathy and understanding in both business and personal communication and transactions.
-To that end we have an environmental policy in place to ensure that our ‘green ethics’ are found throughout the heart of the organisation and in all the actions of our staff and officers.
+Winchester Student Union believes that we should treat the wonderful world around us with care and respect and that our global peers should be shown empathy and understanding in both business and personal communication and transactions.
+To that end, we have an environmental policy in place to ensure that our ‘green ethics’ are found throughout the heart of the organisation and in all the actions of our staff and officers.

 The Ethical & Environmental Officer is elected each year to represent students and provide a focus for the Union's ethical & environmental work.
 They are supported by the Vice President, Education and the Union's General Manager.
 They are further supported by the Education for Sustainable Development Coordinator, a Joint University and Union role created, in part, by our work on the Sustainable Futures project.

 Each year, to put our ‘green ethics’ to the test, Winchester Student Union enters the Green Impact Awards.
 The awards are organised by the National Union of Students, to rate and reward best ethical and environmental practice.

 * In 2018 we were ranked as 'working towards'.
 It is our goal for 2019 to require a minimum standard of 'Good' which we will aim to do by improved student engagement and participation, record keeping and an increase of SMART project work.

 Alongside our other green ethics activities, we have also worked with the University of Winchester to ensure that we have a wide range of fairly traded and ethically sound products available to purchase on campus.
 In 2008, we were awarded Fairtrade University status and our work was also instrumental in helping the city of Winchester reach Fairtrade status in 2009.
 We take an active role in the Universities Fresher’s Fortnight events and celebrations and continue to strive to ensure that we remain a strong force for driving ethical purchasing on campus and in the city of Winchester.

 * In 2019 we plan to explore expanding the fairly traded clothing offer in our retail outlets.